 Stephanie Jackson, Ph.D., managing research analyst at AIR, directs policy, technical assistance, and evaluation projects for federal, state, and local policymakers.
 Dr. Jackson has more than 30 years of experience in a variety of educational environments, including general and special education settings, magnet schools, charter schools, and higher education.
 Dr. Jackson is co-project director of the Task Ordering Contract for the Office of Special Education Programs (OSEP).
 In this role she has assisted OSEP with communicating evidence-based research to practice to support students with disabilities in schools across the country.
 Dr. Jackson was the project director for the National Center on Response to Intervention from 2010 - 2012, which helped states build their capacity to support districts in implementing RTI and has been the quality assurance reviewer for NCII resources since its inception.
 Currently, Dr. Jackson serves as a principal investigator and senior advisor for the NCSI, a federally-funded technical assistance center, which supports states in building their capacity to transform state systems to improve outcomes for students with disabilities.

 Jill Pentimonti, Ph.D., Senior Researcher at AIR, currently serves as the Coordinator for Knowledge Development for the NCII.
 In this role, she manages and oversees activities related to developing and synthesizing knowledge on intensive interventions.
-This includes managing procedures related to the submission of interventions from vendors, expert review of interventions, and communication of review results to consumers.
+This includes managing procedures related to the submission of interventions and assessments from vendors, expert review of interventions and assessments, and communication of review results to consumers.
 She also serves as Principal Investigator on two grants from the Institutes for Education Sciences (IES); a psychometric evaluation of a preschool classroom observation tool and an efficacy evaluation study of a targeted shared book reading program in preschool classrooms.
 Prior to AIR, Dr. Pentimonti worked as a research scientist at The Ohio State University, where she was a Co-Investigator on a large scale randomized control trial examining the impacts associated with implementing an early literacy program in early childhood special education classrooms.
 She also has experience working as an early childhood teacher at a center for hearing impaired children.
 Dr. Pentimonti earned a doctorate in Reading and Literacy in Early and Middle Childhood from The Ohio State University.